husarion/erc2025/RULES.md

 **Community Forum** - points will be awarded for positive interactions on the Community Forum.
 This may include answering questions, providing feedback, sharing knowledge, etc. Points may be awarded for the number of interactions, the quality of interactions, the helpfulness of interactions, etc. Sharing possible solutions/algorithms/code or fixing issues in materials from other Teams would be considered the highest form of interaction.
 Points may be deducted for negative interactions - like but not limited to: asking the same questions multiple times, not looking for the answer in the materials provided, providing misleading information, providing unrelated discussions, etc.

 **Social Media/marketing** - Teams are expected to have some social media presence.
 Publicly sharing progress (both the technical one and organizational one) is encouraged.
 Points will be awarded for the number of posts, the quality of posts, the reach of posts, etc. Points may be deducted for negative posts.
 Social Media platforms are not limited to any specific ones - but the most common ones are expected to be used.
-In order to get the points for the Social Media - the posts should be publicly available and scored profiles must be known to Organizers (i.e. provided in a Registration Form or in a Team-specific post on Community Forum).
+In order to get the points for the Social Media - the posts should be publicly available and scored profiles must be known to the Operator (i.e. provided in a Registration Form or in a Team-specific post on Community Forum).
 Writing a post on a Community Forum is not considered a Social Media post.
 Social Media presence is not required to be infinitely professional and pristine - it's meant to be engaging to the desired audiences.
 Things like the number of interactions and regularity will be taken into the account too.

 **Sponsor interactions** - Teams are not required to have any sponsors but are encouraged to have some.
 Points will be awarded for successful sponsorships/mentorships and for seeking sponsors/mentors.
-In order to qualify for the points - the sponsor/mentor must be known to Organizers - ideally listed on a Team-specific post on the Community Forum (if possible) or sent in a direct communication with Organizers.
+In order to qualify for the points - the sponsor/mentor must be known to the Operator - ideally listed on a Team-specific post on the Community Forum (if possible) or sent in a direct communication with the Operator.

 **Community outreach** - points will be awarded for the Team's activity with the local community outside of the Competition.
 This may include but is not limited to: organizing workshops, presentations, visiting schools, hackerspaces and so on.
-In order to qualify for the points - the activity must be known to Organizers - ideally listed on social media, a Team-specific post on the Community Forum (if possible) or sent in a direct communication with Organizers.
+In order to qualify for the points - the activity must be known to the Operator - ideally listed on social media, a Team-specific post on the Community Forum (if possible) or sent in a direct communication with the Operator.

 ### Jury points

-Organizers are entitled to grant points to the Teams at their own discretion at any point in time.
+Organizer is entitled to grant points to the Teams at their own discretion at any point in time.
 The Jury points are not final and may get updated at any time.
 The Jury points are to be used only in case of extraordinary situations.
 The Jury points are not limited to the technical aspects of the Competition.
-Each Jury points increase or decrease should have an explanation provided by the Organizers.
+Each Jury points increase or decrease should have an explanation provided by the Operator.
 The Jury points are not limited to the Competition itself - they may also be granted for the Team's behavior outside of the Competition.
 Jury points can be negative.
 Negative points are to be used in case of the Team's violation of the Rules, fair play or Social Excellence that are not covered by the disqualification.

 ## Award ceremony and final scores

 Award Ceremony will be held together with the On-site formula.
 In-person participation is not required.
-In-person participation requires coordination with the Organisers.
+In-person participation requires coordination with the Organizer.
 The number of seats during the Ceremony is limited.

 Final scores will be published online on the day of the Ceremony.
 The final scores are not negotiable after the Ceremony.
-Feedback about the final scoring can be provided to the Organizers during the first two weeks after the Ceremony and may be considered for the next year's Competition.
+Feedback about the final scoring can be provided to the Operator during the first two weeks after the Ceremony and may be considered for the next year's Competition.

 ## Final words